Omay238/rust-aoc/README.md

-# rust aoc
+# Rust AOC
-a library to help with advent of code.
+A tool to help with advent of code.